Abid-M/Abid-M/README.md

 ## 👋&nbsp;Hello, I'm [Abid](https://abid-miah.info/about-skills/)

 Hi!
-I'm Abid, a Junior SDET Consultant, driven by a profound passion for technology.
+I'm Abid, a Software Engineer @ NatWest, driven by a profound passion for technology.
 My goal is to achieve success in life and my career, striving to reach my fullest potential and make a lasting impact in the dynamic world of technology.

 ## 🛠&nbsp;Tech Stack